pageuppeople-opensource/terraform-base-vpc/README.md

-Public subnets, Bastion & Consul cluster on AWS using Terraform
+AWS VPC, Bastion & Consul cluster using Terraform
 =============

+Builds an AWS VPC, with public and private subnets.

 ## Requirements